ShadmanSobhan/Maze-Solver/README.md

 # Maze-Solver
-HTML code for an interactive maze solving agent
+This repo contains a HTML code for an interactive maze solving agent